 These are a few notes and reflections on the early chapters of Luhmann’s Love as Passion: The Codification of Intimacy (English translation, 1986).

 Marriage based on love, or the love marriage, evolved to solve a particular social problem, or to resolve a paradox.
 It isn’t just natural.
-It had to be cultivated.
+It had to be cultivated; it’s a cultural thing.
 The love marriage is characteristic of post-17th-century functionally differentiated society.
+This also the time when the nature/culture distinction became influential.

-Cultures today that still practice arranged marriage are not functionally differentiated.
-These are cultures in which everyone’s life is tightly bound to the family.
+Societies today that still practice arranged marriage are not functionally differentiated.
+These are societies in which everyone’s life is tightly bound to the family.
 Families remain together in the same place, if possible, (or travel as a group like gypsies Bedouins, Irish Travellers, migrant workers) and live the same kind of life, if possible, for generation after generation.
 The family pattern is repeated.
 Family cohesion takes precedence over individual happiness or self-determination.
+In fact, the individual isn’t a relevant concept.
 The family, as an autopoietic system, must survive generation after generation.

-But the great love stories of literature (e.g., Romeo and Juliet, Tristan and Isolde) are based on passion, and this passion has no regard for family ties or conventional moral norms.
+But the great love stories of world literature (e.g., Romeo and Juliet, Tristan and Isolde, Dido and Aeneas, Dante and Beatrice) are based on passion, and this passion has no regard for family ties or conventional moral norms.
 Love as passion can tear families apart, as parents disown children who have fallen in love with the “wrong” person or when a person cares more for their romantic partner than for their family of origin.

 In functionally differentiated society, the individual (at least upon reaching adulthood) is cut loose from the family.
-She/he must make their own way in the world.
-The more functionally differentiated the society, the more the individual is on her/his own.
+The person must make their own way in the world.
+The more functionally differentiated the society, the more individuals are their own.

 A major factor here is the complex economy of functionally differentiated society, which puts pressure on the traditional, multigenerational family (grown children move away to take jobs).
 The modern educational system also explicitly comes between parents and children.
 The family and education system , contra Parsons, do not work in harmony.